dortania/OpenCore-Install-Guide/ktext.md

 * [XLNCUSBFIX](https://cdn.discordapp.com/attachments/566705665616117760/566728101292408877/XLNCUSBFix.kext.zip)
    * USB fix for AMD FX systems
 * [VoodooHDA](https://sourceforge.net/projects/voodoohda/)
-   * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC
+   * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC.
+Audio quality is noticably worse than AppleALC on Zen CPUs

 **Extra's**: